 When Byzantium fell, the Turkish arrived.
 Turkish people not only conquered Istanbul but also adapted to the traditions of the Eastern Roman Empire.

-Only 1.5-2 million Turkish citizens have Arab ancestry and it is about 1,5% of the Turkish population.
+Only 1.5-2 million Turkish citizens have Arab ancestry, which is about 1,5% of the Turkish population.

 The Turkish language is closer to the Korean or Hungarian Language than the Arabic language.
 Click on my articles to read more about Turkish Language Origins or the Difference between the Turkish and Arabic Languages.

 Turkey is the only democratic country with a liberal and secular government while being a majority Muslim country.

 Turkey is seen as a Middle Eastern country because the dominant religion in Turkey is Islam.
 Yet, Turkish legal rules are not based on religious practices, and Turkey is a secular country.